-One way in which businesses or organizations can progress in their endeavors is being able to gather positive and enough feedback from the most valuable assets which include the customers and the employees.
-Efficient feedback gathering, analyzing it and taking actions upon it through a meaningful way helps increase the businesses success as well as strengthening the relationships.
-There are various ways and best practices which have been applied to aid in achieving efficient feedback gathering specifically in online surveys.
+One way in which businesses or organizations can progress in their endeavors is by being able to gather positive and enough feedback from the most valuable assets which include the customers and the employees.
+Efficient feedback gathering, analyzing, and taking action in a meaningful way helps increase the business’s success as well as strengthen the relationships.
+There are various ways and best practices that have been applied to aid in achieving efficient feedback gathering specifically in online surveys.

 Well defined objective